The Foundation Stage

 The prime areas of the EYFS are: Personal, Social and Emotional Development, Communication and Language and Physical Development.

 Personal, Social and Emotional Development is vital in the Foundation Stage.
 Through every day learning, we support the children in making strong relationships with their peers and familiar adults and encourage them to become confident and independent young people.
-At all times, adults support and model appropriate behaviour to promote positive relationships within the classroom; this is in reinforced during and circle times and small group activities.
+At all times, adults support and model appropriate behaviour to promote positive relationships within the classroom; this is reinforced during circle times and small group activities.
 The children are encouraged to recognise and celebrate personal achievements, however small, and those of their peers.

 To promote a rich and varied vocabulary, we provide a language rich environment, which gives opportunities for children to experience new and imaginative vocabulary.
 We plan specific activities to upscale the children’s vocabulary which is illustrated through our Talk for Writing, book sharing, role-play, child initiated activities and when using the outdoor area.
-To further deepen the understanding of children’s learning, staff in Foundation Stage are encouraged to use questioning to allow children to talk about their experiences.
+To further deepen the understanding of children’s learning, staff in the Foundation Stage are encouraged to use questioning to allow children to talk about their experiences.
 The use of questioning also encourages children to use a wider range of vocabulary to form longer, more complex sentences.

 Physical Development, is a fundamentally important skill which underpins all aspects of children’s early experiences.
 If children learn to move with control and coordination; to balance and climb; to move with agility and self-expression they are likely to be more successful learners throughout their school lives.
 Steve Wales, sports coach, spends time with EYFS children developing their physical development.